-A weekend break is a great way to “wow” your partner or surprise your family.
-Here is our pick of the five best InterContinental hotels for a weekend break.
-My top hotel choices are all in Europe as this is where I am based, but all five hotels are worth flying long-haul for.
-They are really fabulous!
+A weekend break is a great way to wow your partner or surprise your family.
+Here is our pick of the best InterContinental hotels for a weekend break.
+My top hotel choices are all in Europe, All these hotels are worth flying long-haul for.
+They are fabulous!

-Lyon may not be the first city you think of when visiting France.
-Paris will undoubtedly be one of your top choices, but Lyon should be too!
+Lyon may be one of many cities you think of when visiting France.
+Paris will undoubtedly be one of your top choices, but Lyon should be, too!

 Lyon is the third-largest city and second-largest urban area of France.
 Lyon’s quaint Unesco-listed Old Town is crowned by an elevated basilica, and from the top of this hill, you can see how the Rhône and Saône Rivers meander through the city.
 The city’s quays offer a picturesque place for a bite and a relax, surrounded by peaceful water gardens and floating bars.
 The gastronomy is among France’s finest.